 Offering a breath-taking sunrise view with fewer crowds, Srah Srang has a quieter waterside than the reflection pools of Angkor Wat.
 This 900-year-old lake was previously a bathing pool for the royals and is still filled with water today.
 The trees surrounding the water’s edge offer a beautiful reflection in the tranquil waters as the sun’s colours begin to fill the sky.

-On the western edge of Srah Srang you will find a multi-tiered terrace.
-Adorned with naga balustrades, lions and other Khmer carvings, this is the best spot to watch sunrise over the lake.
+On the western edge of Srah Srang, you will find a multi-tiered terrace.
+Adorned with naga balustrades, lions and other Khmer carvings, this is the best spot to watch the sunrise over the lake.

 Sunset at Bayon Temple

 Standing in the centre of Angkor Thom, the Bayon Temple was the last stone temple built during the Khmer empire.
 It’s famous for the gigantic smiling faces on each of its towers which represent King Jayavarman VII.
 At least a dozen of the heads can be seen at any one time, emphasising the King’s immense power and presence.

 The Bayon Temple is spectacular at any time of day and a must-see whilst within the Angkor complex.
 But try to time it with the sunset for the best photographs.
 Watching the last of the daylight shine on these huge faces is a truly beautiful experience.

 Sunset at Phnom Bakheng